-Due to the sheer scope of this topic, and the different problems that users experience, the web page is long and rambling – even more so than this post – especially for someone looking for a ‘quick fix’.
-When I find the time, I will sort the information into categories and incorporate a summary on this blog, where issues will be easier to identify.
-Readers can also comment below and see answers which hopefully help others with similar problems.
+Due to the sheer scope of this topic, and the different problems that users experience, the web page is long and rambling – even more so than this post, especially for someone looking for a ‘quick fix’ which may simply not be available for a particular issue.

 I have done my best both here and on the more comprehensive R-A Micro SD web page to offer solutions, workarounds and utility programs I have found by searching forums for users with card problems.
 SD and microSD cards have issues that have never been fully addressed by card, phone or camera manufacturers or operating system providers.